Northern Shield Resources (CVE:NRN) Hits New 1-Year Low at $0.02

-Northern Shield Resources Inc. (CVE:NRN – Get Rating) shares hit a new 52-week low on Wednesday .
-The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 18000 shares changing hands.
-The stock had previously closed at C$0.03.
+Northern Shield Resources Inc. (CVE:NRN – Get Rating)’s stock price reached a new 52-week low during trading on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 467000 shares.
+The stock had previously closed at C$0.02.

 Further Reading